susiegriggo/ProtvecBacterialProteins/README.md

 A set of 25,000 _Bacillus_ carbohydrate metabolism sequences are embedded using the _Bacillus_ Protvec model and the Swissprot Protvec model using `embed_seqs.py`.

 ### Visualisation
-Sequence embeddings are visualised using PCA in the notebook `vis_embeddings.ipynb`. #TODO
+Sequence embeddings are visualised using PCA in the notebook `vis_embeddings.ipynb`.

 ## Cluster Prediction